NobodyXu/bookmarks/tips/btrfs_tips.md

    `compress-force=zstd:15` is used to compress compressible with zstd, level 15 (currently the highest).

+   For rootfs and other use cases in which it is frequently modified, it is recommended to use level less than or equal to 10.

    `compress-force` is used since btrfs already odes a check internally that is more efficient than the one btrfs does if `compress` is used.